themadblogger/themadblogger.github.io/_posts/2022-12-19-pro-tec-pest-management.md

 The driver of the Pro-Tec Pest Management pickup truck takes off from the light, accelerating to at least 45-50 MPH in order to pass The Mad Blogger, in the 1/8th of a mile between lights.
 Photo taken after they passed  and then had to wait for another signal.

 Good job asshole, TMB hopes your company docks your pay or fires you.

+If you're looking for pest management in St. Louis County be sure to look for anyone but Pro-Tec Pest Management.